exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

 #### Dependent Capabilities and Capability Groups

 There are capabilities that come in groups, sharing the same group prefix.
 An example is the `FN_AGG_COUNT` group.
-In this case there is a base capability that needs to be set as a precodition of setting any other capability in that group.
+In this case there is a base capability that needs to be set as a precondition of setting any other capability in that group.

 As an example, to allow push-down of `SELECT COUNT(*)` the Virtual Schema adapter needs to report `FN_AGG_COUNT` + `FN_AGG_COUNT_STAR`.